ratnopamc/mcp-eks-demo/README.md

 3. **ECR Integration**: Stores and manages container images
 4. **Kubernetes Secrets**: Securely manages the OpenWeather API key

-### Deployment Process

-1. **EKS Cluster Setup**: Create an EKS cluster with BottleRocket MNG using Terraform
-2. **ALB Controller Installation**: Deploy the AWS ALB Controller for ingress management
-3. **Container Build**: Build the Docker image for the MCP server
-4. **ECR Push**: Push the image to Amazon ECR
-5. **Kubernetes Deployment**: Deploy the MCP server with appropriate resources and ingress

 ## Server-Sent Events (SSE) Implementation

 The server implements the Server-Sent Events (SSE) protocol for streaming responses, which offers several advantages: